ansys/allie-sharedtypes/doc/source/index.rst

       :material-regular:`code;48px`

-      Details the PyConv Shared types API, offering a comprehensive reference for developers and users.
+      Details the AllieFlowKit Shared types API, offering a comprehensive reference for developers and users.

       +++